Is It Safe to Travel to Ethiopia in 2026?

 ⚠ Reconsider Travel

 The U.S. State Department recommends reconsidering travel to Ethiopia due to elevated risks.
-Key factors: crime, civil_unrest, terrorism, kidnapping.
+Key factors: crime, kidnapping, terrorism, civil_unrest, other.

-Ethiopia, officially the Federal Democratic Republic of Ethiopia, and historically known as Abyssinia, is a landlocked country located in the Horn of Africa region of East Africa.
-It bordered by Eritrea to the north, Djibouti to the northeast, Somalia to the east, Kenya to the south, South Sudan to the west, and Sudan to the northwest.
+Ethiopia, officially the Federal Democratic Republic of Ethiopia, is a landlocked country located in the Horn of Africa region of East Africa.
+It shares borders with Eritrea to the north, Djibouti to the northeast, Somalia to the east, Kenya to the south, South Sudan to the west, and Sudan to the northwest.

 Is It Safe to Travel to Ethiopia in 2026?

 Ethiopia is currently rated Level 3Reconsider Travel by the U.S. Department of State.
-Reconsider travel to Ethiopia due to sporadic violent conflict, civil unrest, crime, communications disruptions, terrorism, and kidnapping in border areas.
-Do not travel to Tigray Region and border with Eritrea due to sporadic violent conflict, civil unrest, and crime.
-The security situation in Addis Ababa is stable, but may deteriorate without warning.
+Reconsider travel to Ethiopia due to unrest, crime, kidnapping, terrorism, landmines, communications disruptions, and exit bans.
+The security situation in Addis Ababa is stable, but there is sporadic violent armed conflict and civil unrest in other areas of Ethiopia.

 Key concerns cited in the advisory: